Faculty & Staff

 Basu’s research projects include a significant amount of instrument development.
 The laser lab, which he runs with T. Wade Johnson, Ph.D., includes an experimental setup that was assembled by students and is routinely being updated and modified, depending on the experimental needs.
 A microscope capable of imaging samples and carrying out reactions on the microscale was implemented in 2008.
 In one type of reaction involving photochemistry, an excited photoactivator promotes the formation of micron-scale protein structures that can be used for tissue engineering and drug delivery purposes.

 Under Basu’s guidance, students gain valuable hands-on experience in instrument development, project design and implementation, and data analysis and interpretation.
 Each semester, Basu has a number of students collaborating with him on research projects.
-Several students have presented their work at national and regional conferences, and students have co-authored papers that have been published in peer-reviewed journals.
+Several students have presented their work at national and regional conferences, and students have co-authored papers that have been published in peer-reviewed journals such as The Journal of Physical Chemistry, Dalton Transactions and Photochemistry and Photobiology.
 Prior to coming to Susquehanna, Basu authored several peer-reviewed publications on gas-phase molecular dynamics, DNA interactions and photopolymerization of biomolecules for tissue engineering and drug delivery applications.
+He has received funding from the II-VI Foundation and the Spectroscopy Society of Pittsburgh.

-Basu is a member of the American Chemical Society, Biophysical Society and Gamma Sigma Epsilon, a national chemistry honor society.
+Basu is a member of the American Chemical Society and Gamma Sigma Epsilon, a national chemistry honor society.

 - CHEM-102 General Chemistry II